 In-Class Essays

 You can't write an in-class essay in the same way that you would write a take-home essay.
 The time limit means you can't waste any time or words and so you really have to quickly get down the essential content and ideas.
-Here are some tips:
+Here are some tips.

 Read the prompt carefully.
 Use the structure of the prompt to make a rough outline of the essay on scratch paper.
 Make sure you address every element of the prompt.